Methods¶

 G. Henkelman, A. Arnaldsson, and H. Jónsson, A fast and robust algorithm for Bader decomposition of charge density, Comput.
 Mater.
 Sci.
 36, 354-360 (2006)

-This algorithm was developed by Henkelman et. al. several years after the ongrid method to fix orientation errors.
-It is generally less accurate than the weight method, but is useful in situations where it is desirable to have only one basin assignment per point on the grid.
+This algorithm was developed by Henkelman et. al. after the ongrid method to fix orientation errors.
+It is less accurate than the weight method, but useful where it is desirable to have only one basin assignment per point on the grid.

 A gradient vector is calculated at each point using the three nearest neighbors.
-A step is then made to the neighboring point that is closest to this gradient vector.
-To preserve information about the true (offgrid) gradient, a correction vector is stored that points from the new point to the original gradient vector.
+A step is made to the neighboring point closest to this gradient vector.
+A correction vector pointing from the new point to the original gradient is calculated to preserve information about the true gradient.

-At each step, the difference between the gradient and the ongrid step is added to this correction vector.
+At each step, this correction vector is compounded.
 If any component of the correction vector is ever closer to a neighboring point than the current one, a correction is made to keep the path closer to the true gradient.

 After all of the points are assigned, a refinement must be made to the points on the edge, as the accumulation of the gradient is technically only correct for the first point in the path.